Macroscopic Stochastic Thermodynamics: Macroscopic fluctuations

 supplemented by the appropriate boundary conditions \cite{Lazarescu2019Aug}.
 Namely, the solutions of the Hamiltonian equations

 are the most likely paths, which when inserted into \eqref{action}, give their (exponentially small) probability

 While small fluctuations can be described by Langevin dynamics (whose range of validity is discussed in \ref{sec:Onsager_Machlup}), large deviations from the average dynamics \eqref{macro_dcdt} are correctly described only by \eqref{hamilton_eq}.
 In particular, an important class of solutions is that of fluctuating trajectories, called instantons \cite{coleman1988}, that connect in a long (formally infinite) time the attractor $\mathcal{x}^*$ to an arbitrary state $c$ in the same basin.
-These trajectories, starting from a stable fixed point\footnote{In infinite time, the most likely trajectory displays an initial relaxation to a stable fixed point, which nullifies the action and thus can be neglected.}, $c(0)=\mathcal{x}^*_\gamma$ , are characterized by $\pi(0)=0$ and thus $\mathcal{H} (c(t),\pi(t))=0$ for all $t$, since $\mathcal{H}$ is a constant of motion in absence of explicit time dependence of the transition rates $r_\rho$.
+These trajectories, starting from a stable fixed point\footnote{{In infinite time, the most likely trajectory starting from any point}{of the attractor displays an initial relaxation to the local stable fixed point in which the velocity is null.
+This deterministic relaxation nullifies the action, thus can be neglected and the initial condition can be directly placed in the fixed point.}}, $c(0)=\mathcal{x}^*_\gamma$ , are characterized by $\pi(0)=0$ and thus $\mathcal{H} (c(t),\pi(t))=0$ for all $t$, since $\mathcal{H}$ is a constant of motion in absence of explicit time dependence of the transition rates $r_\rho$.
 It follows from \eqref{DualhamiltonianAtSS} that $\pi= \partial_c I_\text{ss}$ on the manifold $\mathcal{H}=0$.
 Hence, instantons are solutions of

 namely, they are the time reversal of the dual-dynamics trajectories $\mathcal{x}^\dagger(t)$ introduced in \eqref{eq:macro_dual_dyn}.

 As a consequence, the long-time transition probability from $\mathcal{x}^*_{\gamma}$ to $c$ -- that is the local stationary probability in the basin of attraction $\gamma$, $p^{(\gamma)}_\text{ss}(c)$ -- is related at the leading order to the difference of the local quasi-potential \cite{bouchet2016generalisation},